hotrodorm/hotrod/supporting/research/lobs/lobs.md

 - It does not address LiveSQL streaming of LOBs; this needs to be considered separately
 - It does not address Nitro streaming of LOBs; this needs to be considered separately
-- It should consider all types of SQL types related to LOBs.
-Namely: BLOB, BINARY, VARBINARY, VARCHAR FOR BIT DATA, CLOB, NCLOB.
+- It should consider all types of SQL types related to BLOBs.
+Namely: BLOB, BINARY, VARBINARY, VARCHAR FOR BIT DATA, BYTEA, IMAGE, MEDIUMBLOB, LONGBLOB, RAW, LONG RAW.
 This list may be incomplete.
+- It should consider all types of SQL types related to CLOBs.
+Namely: CLOB, NCLOB, DBCLOB, TEXT, NTEXT, MEDIUMTEXT, LONGTEXT, GRAPHIC, VARGRAPHIC.
+This list may be incomplete.
+- When streaming, LOBs can be sent to the database or received from it:
-- LOBs can be used as input to the queries to insert data or as part of the search criteria.
-In these cases the opening and closing of streams is managed by your app.
+    - LOBs can be sent to the database to provide data for insertion or as part of the search criteria.
+In these cases the opening and closing of streams is fully managed by your app.
-- LOBs can be used as output to SELECT queries.
-In these cases the JDBC driver/database opens the data stream, and your application can only use it and close it
-- Data streams opened by the JDBC driver/database only live while the row is being read.
+    - LOBs can be received from the database in SELECT queries.
+In these cases the JDBC driver/database opens the data stream on your behalf, and your application can only use it (and maybe close it).
+Data streams opened by the JDBC driver/database only live while the row is being read.
 Therefore, they can only be used as Cursor&lt;Model>, but not as List&lt;Model>.
-As soon as you move to the next row the data stream is lost
+As soon as you move to the second row the data stream of the first row is lost/closed
 - LOB streaming is mutually exclusive with the Full Row Check streategy of Optimistic Locking.
 Use one or the other.
-The other Optimistic Locking strategies can still be combined with streaming
+The Version Number &amp; Timestamp Optimistic Locking strategies can still be combined with streaming
 - PostgreSQL requires the query to be demarcated in a transaction to stream LOBs.
-If there's no active transaction the query will fail
+If there's no active transaction the query will crash
-- The solution considers creating a separate *model* class, such as `EmployeeStreaming` in addition to the typical model `Employee`.
+- The initial solution shown below considers creating a separate *model*/*layout* class(es), such as `EmployeeStreaming` in addition to the typical model `Employee`.
 This is up for discussion and is not set in stone.
-Just an initial strategy
+This is just an initial strategy suitable to open the discussion
 - The `EmployeeStreaming` class differs to the typical `Employee` class in the implementation of the LOBs.
 It defines the LOB members as `InputStream` or `Reader` instead of `byte[]` or `String`

 In the examples we consider an EMPLOYEE table created as: